 Tasmania is famous for its pinot noirs, and the Lubiana’s have enjoyed Australia-wide, and even international success with this wine, which is also my particular favourite.
 About 50% of their vineyard is devoted to that variety, but they also produce several other varieties, including Chardonnay, which is blended with Pinot Noir for their very special sparkling wine.

 Steve and Monique have been in conversion to biodynamic viticulture for several years now, and this year released the first vintage certified to carry an ‘organic’ label.
 Believe it or not, I could actually taste a difference between the biodynamic wine and their previous version made with conventional techniques.
-Steve also uses an xflow filter, which has a ceramic plate to filter sediment from his wines – a great bonus for those people with food allergies who can’t tolerate the traditional additives of isinglass (shellfish) or egg.
+Steve also uses an xflow filter.
+This has a ceramic plate to filter sediment from his wines – a great bonus for those people with food allergies who can’t tolerate the traditional additives of isinglass (shellfish) or egg.

 The Lubiana’s believe that biodynamic wine has greater health benefits than its mainstream counterpart, and I was reminded of the medieval monks’ high regard for the medicinal value of wine.
 It’s their hope that every bottle of their wine will bring joy and enhance friendships.